magit/magit.vc/donate/iban.md

 SWIFT is **BKBBCHBB**, BIC is **BKBBCHBBXXX**, the bank's name is **Basler Kantonalbank**, and the clearing-number is **770**.

+<h2>Alternative transaction details</h2>

+Ultimately I am going to spend most of my money in CHF, and therefore most donations have to go through a currency conversion at some point.
+I do not plan to open an IBAN account for each currency someone might want to pay in, but since I live a twenty minute walk away from two EU contries, I do have some expenses in EUR, and an IBAN account in that currency:

+IBAN is **BE72 9673 1066 6916**, BIC is **TRWIBEB1XXX**, Account holder is
+**Jonas Remigius Bernoulli**, and the address is **Avenue Louise 54, Room S52 / Brussels / 1050 / Belgium**.

 <br><img class="paylogo" src="/assets/iban.png"><br>

 <hr>